 Throughout our various areas of operations, there are many ways for employees to get involved and give back to the community

-Over the last 35 years, team members from across the Company have organized themselves in a volunteer effort called “Hunt Volunteers.”
-These men and women have donated over 50,000 hours of their time and have partnered with over 40 different organizations engaging with their communities.
+Over the last 36 years, team members from across the Company have organized themselves in a volunteer effort called “Hunt Volunteers.”
+These women and men have donated over 50,000 hours of their time and have partnered with over 40 different organizations engaging with their communities.
 Some partnerships are annual, like the Angel Tree Toy Drive, while others occur on a monthly basis, such as volunteering with local shelters to provide meals for those in need.

 Hunt Cares also includes an annual eAuction and Hunt Golf Tournament, with donations benefiting select non-profits in the DFW area.

 Since 2013, employees from Peru have raised funds and provided support to individuals and families in severe poverty.
-We partner with non-profit organizations in order to capitalize on their expert knowledge and experience and to provide the best support possible.
+The volunteering team partners with non-profit organizations to capitalize on their expert knowledge and experience to provide the best support possible.
+The employees support organizations like Bienaventuranzas, which serves as a shelter for abandoned children and individuals with severe health problems.

 We support organizations like Bienaventuranzas, which serves as a shelter for children that have been abandoned and other vulnerable groups, quite often with severe health problems.
 During COVID-19, employees continued to provide funds that serve families in poverty who have been most affected by the pandemic.

-The Committee provides guidance on a variety of topics, including communication initiatives/efforts, community engagement via Hunt Cares and Hunt Helpers, as well as efforts to increase employee engagement, work space interaction, collaboration efforts, and other critical corporate initiatives.
+The Committee provides guidance on a variety of topics, including communication initiatives/efforts, community engagement, as well as efforts to increase employee engagement, workplace interaction, collaboration efforts, and other critical corporate initiatives that put into practice the Company’s Core Values.

-Moving forward, the Culture Committee will help take the lessons learned and innovations made during the last year to ensure the Company not only maintains but improves the corporate culture.
+Moving forward, the Culture Committee will help take the lessons learned and innovations made during the past few years to ensure the Company not only maintains, but improves, the corporate culture.

 - Represent thoughts and concerns of all employees

-- Actively seek input from fellow employees and relay those findings to the Committee
+- Actively seek input from fellow employees and relay to the Committee

-- Give feedback and suggestions on a variety of items that may have an impact on the employees
+- Give feedback and suggestions on a variety of items that impact Hunt employees

 - Receive reports on what has been discussed in the other Culture Committees